 There is also a Donkey paddock that contains 6 lovely friendly donkeys and for the children a new Musical Garden with drum turrets and xylophone, animals to play with…

 The centrepiece of Diane de Poitiers’s garden is the floating parterre whose structure remains unchanged but with a changed layout.
 These geometrical gardens have remained unchanged since their creation by Diane de Poitiers.
 They are composed of two perpendicular and diagonal alleys that frame the flowerbeds.
 The garden is protected from floods by elevated terraces that go all around.

 Catherine de Medici Garden

 The Catherine de Medici gardens revolve around a large round pond and 5 lawns bordered by flowerbeds.
-There is also a Green garden designed in 1825 which is an English style park surrounded by large trees.
+There is also a Green garden designed in 1825, an English-style park surrounded by large trees.
 An Italian maze opens onto a view of Goujon’s massive Caryatids that once decorated the front of the Chateau.

 Where to eat at Chenonceau

-As you walk to the Chateau you will spot to your right The Summer Snack bar which offers a wide choice of hot dishes, sandwiches, desserts, and cold drinks.
+As you walk to the Chateau you will spot to your right The Summer Snack bar a self-service restaurant which offers a wide choice of hot dishes, sandwiches, desserts, and cold drinks.

 There are lovely Picnic areas allocated within the grounds along the moat and at the entrance to the castle where you can bring your own food and drink to enjoy.

-There is also a boutique shop at the entrance to the Chateau where you can pick up some souvenirs of your visit.
+There is also a boutique shop at the entrance to the Chateau where you can pick up some souvenirs from your visit.